artiomn/NAS/README.md

 ### Books library

-- Database with automatic sunchronization, based on [patched Calibre](https://github.com/artiomn/calibre).
+- Database with automatic synchronization, based on [patched Calibre](https://github.com/artiomn/calibre).
 Only console.
 No user interaction required.
 - [Calibre-web](https://github.com/janeczku/calibre-web) as a web-interface.

 This service has an independent repository [here](https://github.com/artiomn/library-docker).